berserkware/waffleweb/docs/How-To-Guides/Middleware.rst

 App Specific Middleware
 -----------------------

-To add app-specific middleware is much the same as adding middleware to your project.
+Adding app-specific middleware is much the same as adding middleware to your project.
 All you need to do is add the ``middleware`` argument to your ``WaffleApp``.
 The middleware is again a list formatted the same way as the project-wide middleware.

 .. code-block:: python